P6rguVyrst/100-days-of-code/log.md

 **Thoughts**: I tried and I tried, but at the end of the day I was too worn out to o anything productive.

+### Day 39: January 13, 2018

+**Today's Progress**: Moved to structural design patterns

+**Thoughts**: Working your way through examples is the easy way out, and prabably violates the 100daysofcode thing, but ideas are scarce.